apache/beam-site/_pages/contribution-guide.md

 Committing is currently a manual process, but we are investigating tools to automate pieces of this process.

 ### One-time Setup
-Add the Apache Git remote In your local clone, by running:
+Add the Apache Git remote in your local clone, by running:

     $ git remote add apache https://git-wip-us.apache.org/repos/asf/incubator-beam.git